The Moving On Project provides long-term, community-based support to men and women affected by or at risk of human trafficking and modern slavery.

 It focuses on meeting the multiple and changing needs of vulnerable survivors, many of whom are from ethnic minority, refugee, and asylum backgrounds.

-It is available in Manchester, Liverpool, West Midlands, Wiltshire, Hampshire and London, and acts as a safety net and aims to prevent vulnerable survivors from falling back into exploitive situations.
+It is available in Manchester, West Midlands, Wiltshire, Hampshire and London, and acts as a safety net and aims to prevent vulnerable survivors from falling back into exploitive situations.
 We do not duplicate government-funded services but ensure that no survivors are left involuntarily without support.

 Our community-based team work directly with clients and support them in relation to their self-identified needs.
 This can include accommodation, access to other services, mental health, physical health, money management, employment and training support, personal safety, engaging with police, legal issues repatriation/resettlement and community integration.

 Our aim is to build trusting relationships, so survivors have the security they need to take steps towards a better life.
 To do this, our team focus on the following activities: